sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **The Private Preview will be closing on 3/30/2023.**

 <mark>You can continue testing till the end of March.
-After 3/30/2023, we will be cleaning the Event Grid Namespace resources created during private preview.
-This means that the Event Grid Namespaces you created will not be usable after 3/30/2023.
-As we cannot delete other resources, we recommend that you review your configuration and delete any other resources beyond Event Grid Namespaces that you may have created during the private preview, to avoid any further costs associated with those resources.</mark>
+After 3/30/2023, your Event Grid Namespace will be disabled.
+Please feel free to delete any other resources you may have created during the private preview.</mark>

 Please reach out to us with questions and comments at askmqtt@microsoft.com.